Palghat Mani Iyer

-Palghat T. S. Mani Iyer (1912–1981), born Thiruvilvamala Ramaswamy was one of the leading mridangists in the field of Carnatic music.
-He, along with his contemporaries Palani Subramaniam Pillai and Ramanathapuram C. S. Murugabhoopathy, are revered as the "Holy Trinity of Mrudangam".
+Palghat T. S. Mani Iyer (1912–1981), born Thiruvilvamala Ramaswamy, was one of the leading mridangists in the field of Carnatic music.
+Along with two contemporaries, Palani Subramaniam Pillai and Ramanathapuram C. S. Murugabhoopathy, Iyer is revered as part of the "Holy Trinity of Mridangam".
 Mani Iyer was the first mridangist to be awarded the Sangeetha Kalanidhi (1966) presented by the Music Academy of Madras, the Padma Bhushan (1971) and the Sangeet Natak Akademi Awards(1956) presented by the Government of India.

-Early life and background
+Early life

-He was born in a Palakkad Tamil brahmin family on 12 June 1912 at Pazhayanur, then in Tiruvilvamala Taluk, in Palghat District, Kerala (now located in Thrissur District) to Sesham Bhagavatar and Aanandaambaal as their second son.
+He was born in a Palakkad Tamil brahmin family on 12 June 1912 at Pazhayannur, then in Tiruvilvamala Taluk, in Palghat District, Kerala (now located in Thrissur District) to Sesham Bhagavatar and Aanandaambaal as their second son.
 Mani was named Ramaswami at birth— after his grandfather who was a school teacher besides being a good singer.
-Mani Iyer learnt his music from his parents in his native Pazhayyanur.
+Mani Iyer learnt his music from his parents in his native Pazhayannur.
 His maiden public performance was at the age of 10 at a harikatha discourses by Sivaramakrishna Bhagavathar.
 The mridangam player who was supposed to play had failed to turn up and Mani Iyer substituted.
 Later he caught the eye of Thanjavur Vaidyanatha Iyer who taught him the intricacies that invested his recitals with remarkable purity.
 Mani Iyer came into prominence in 1924, after accompanying Chembai Vaidyanatha Bhaagavathar in a music concert at Jagannatha Bhaktha Sabha in Madras (now called Chennai).